Quick setup examples

 Send your first email from PHP using cURL against the MailBlastr API.

-MailBlastr has no PHP SDK — you send email by POSTing JSON to https://api.mailblastr.com/emails.
+MailBlastr ships an official PHP SDK — see Send emails with PHP for the composer require mailblastr/mailblastr path — but you do not need it: this guide sends email by POSTing JSON to https://www.mailblastr.com/api/emails.
 The examples below use PHP's built-in cURL extension, which ships with most PHP installs.

 Prerequisites